<< Click to Display Table of Contents >>

 3. Click the new ribbon, then click and drag commands from the Commands tab of the Customize Toolbars dialog box to add them to the ribbon:

 Click and drag commands to reposition them in the ribbon, or to add multiple commands to the same ribbon group.
-Customized ribbon tabs can be edited in the same manner as default ribbon tabs, which is detailed above.
+Customized ribbon tabs can be edited in the same manner as default ribbon tabs, as detailed above.

 All the available commands in PDF-XChange Editor are contained in the Commands tab of the Customize Toolbars dialog box: